ope-tech/laravel-ses/README.md

 ## Development

-Clone repo to your project under /packages
+Clone Laravel SES repo to your project under /packages

 Setup Composer.json to resolve classes from your dev folder: